chartjunk/NLog.LoggingContext/README.md

 install-package NLog.LoggingScope
 ```

-#### Enrich your log entries with identifiers that match the scopes that the entries originate from
+### ENRICH your log entries with an ID that is uniform within a block of code

 ```C#
 using(new LoggingScope("MyScope"))